arborchat/protocol/spec/Protocol.md

 - `UUID` (string message ID) the id of this message, **only valid in messages from the server**.
 If a client sends a NEW_MESSAGE to the server with the UUID set, it will be ignored or rejected.
 - `Parent` (string message ID) the id of this message's parent message.
 - `Content` (string) the string contents of the message
 - `Timestamp` (integer) the UNIX timestamp when the message was sent by the user who composed it.
-In this case, the UNIX timestamp is the number of seconds since January 1st, 1970
+In this case, the UNIX timestamp is the number of seconds since January 1st, 1970 00:00:00 UTC
 - `Username` (string) the string name of the user who wrote the message.
 The server does not authenticate users, so this should be treated as a hint of the origin of a message, rather than a reliable source

 A sample NEW_MESSAGE looks like this: